Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 Herbal does not mean gentle and safe.
 Don’t discount the powerful impacts of plants used in tisanes.

-Consumers can access research to investigate the impact herbal tea may have on them.
-Sources like PubMed make it easy for consumers to check the basics of drug interactions.
+Consumers can access research to investigate herbal tea’s impact on them.
+Sources like PubMed make it easy for consumers to check the basics of drug interactions and the probability of microtoxins.
 Such online sources also provide information about side effects and dosages.

 Keep Your Physician Informed